 - Yellow & Green = Yellow/Green (Chartreuse/ Lime Green)

 CMYK Color Model (Subtractive)

 Cyan, Magenta and Yellow are the primary colors used in printers.
 All other colors can be created from the (CMYK) model.
 Black can be created by combining cyan, magenta and yellow, however achieving black by mixing these colors is inefficient, and it’s actually difficult to achieve true black using this method.
-This is where the K comes in, the K stands for black.
+This is where the K comes in, the K stands for key, which is basically black.

 CMYK Secondary Colors